 - You may feel as if you need to swallow a lot more.
 Some pregnant women experience more saliva production and constantly have to swallow to deal with it.
 This is normal and will settle as the week progresses.

 - Some women complain of headaches from around week 6 of pregnancy.
-Try not to take medication and aim for simple remedies like having a lie down, eating something healthy, boosting your fluid intake or having a warm shower.
+Try not to take medication and aim for simple remedies like having a nap, eating something healthy, boosting your fluid intake or having a warm shower.
 A head and scalp massage can be very effective.

 - If you've already had a baby, you may feel as if your clothing is getting a little tighter around the waist and bust line.
 This is not because of the size of the baby, who is still hiding low in your pelvis, but just general swelling from internal pressure.